Khalifa Haftar: Haftar government

 Haftar has been called a "Libyan oil magnate" by international press articles.
 The Libyan National Army under his leadership has controlled the oil terminals of Ras Lanuf and Es Sider since 2015.
-It is estimated that Haftar's forces had protected the production of Libyan crude oil, sometimes through forceful and illegal means, at a level of at least 1 million barrels per day.
+It is estimated that Haftar's forces have protected the production of Libyan crude oil, sometimes through forceful and illegal means, at a level of at least 1 million barrels per day.
 Accordingly, Haftar's personal income is estimated to be about 450-500 million USD per month, if at least 5 million barrels per month are delivered.
 This sum was deemed sufficient to maintain his power base in the region.

+In August 2026, Haftar was credited with helping to arrange the release of Kevin Rideout, an American missionary who was kidnapped in Niger in October 2025 and taken hostage by an Islamic State affiliate.

 Allegations of war crimes and human rights violations

 Haftar and forces under his command have been repeatedly accused of committing war crimes and other human rights abuses during the Libyan conflicts.
 Reports by Human Rights Watch, Amnesty International, and The Guardian have documented incidents of indiscriminate attacks on civilians, torture, extrajudicial executions, and enforced disappearances in areas controlled by the Libyan National Army (LNA).